 - University-sponsored extracurricular event

 If you know you are going to miss class, notify the interpreting coordinator as soon as possible that you will not need scheduled interpreting services.
-The coordinator should receive notice at least two working days in advance when you are planning to miss a class.
+The coordinator should receive notice at least one business day in advance when you are planning to miss a class.

 If you miss a class without notifying the coordinator in advance, the absence will be considered a 'no-show'.
-After two 'no-shows' in any one class, your interpreting service will be canceled for that class.
-An appointment with the interpreting coordinator will be required to discuss reinstatement of services.
+After three 'no-shows' in any one class, your interpreting service will be suspended for that class.
+Students must then make an appointment with Hilary Gerdes, AEC Senior Director, to discuss reinstatement of accommodations.

 If an interpreter does not show up for a scheduled class, contact the interpreting coordinator as soon as possible.
 If possible, a replacement will be sent.